wp-plugins/gab-captcha-2/readme.txt

 2. Gab Captcha 2 before the comment text area

 == Changelog ==

+= 1.0.8 =
+* Fixed some translation issues
+* Updated the Readme file

 = 1.0.7 =
 * After an invalid solution is provided, automatically scrolls to the comment area so that the user knows he failed.